MCreator/MCreator/plugins/mcreator-localization/help/default/enchantment/compatible_enchantments.md

-If your enchantment can only be combined with specific enchantments, you need to select them in this property.
+Determine the compatibility with other specific enchantments.

-Leave this and "Can not be combined with" empty to allow combining with any enchantment.
+Leave this empty to allow combining with any enchantment.

+**Include** will make selected enchantments compatible.
+**Exclude** will make selected enchantments incompatible.